 A few hundred thousand pelvic mesh procedures later, reports of complications such as pain, bleeding, mesh rejection, and damage to the surrounding organs surfaced.
 Advocates of pelvic mesh said the source of these complications was due to inadequate training of the novice surgeons, rather than a design flaw of the mesh.

-Toward the end of 2000s, the results of well-conducted research studies by expert surgeons were published.
+Toward the end of the 2000s, the results of well-conducted research studies by expert surgeons were published.
 Their findings shocked the medical community and grabbed the attention of the FDA.
 It was shown that there could be up to 12% rate of complications within the first 12-24 months after pelvic mesh—a much higher rate than what was once presumed to be only 2-3%.

 Ongoing pelvic pain, multiple failed surgeries, and ruined sexual lives left thousands of women devastated.
 The legal community took notice, and the affected patients, deservedly and understandably, sought financial compensation for their pain and suffering.